 Dr. Marie Hartwell-Walker

 Dr. Marie is licensed as both a psychologist and marriage and family counselor.
 She specializes in couples and family therapy and parent education.
 Follow her on Facebook or Twitter.

 APA Reference Hartwell-Walker, D. (2019).
 Why Do I Talk to Myself?.
 Psych Central.

-Last updated: 30 May 2019 Last reviewed: By a member of our scientific advisory board on 30 May 2019 Published on Psych Central.com.
+Last updated: 30 May 2019 (Originally: 31 May 2019) Last reviewed: By a member of our scientific advisory board on 30 May 2019 Published on Psych Central.com.
 All rights reserved.